-We study the policies and practices states have used to generate much-needed answers about the budget risks and economic returns of tax incentives.
-Based on this research, we work with leaders in selected states to advance policies that:
+States spend billions of dollars a year on tax credits, deductions, and exemptions that are meant to encourage businesses to create or retain jobs and make investments.
+Pew studies the policies and practices that states have used to generate much-needed analyses about the costs and economic returns of tax incentives.
+Based on this research, we work with state leaders to:

 Our WorkView All

 State and local governments commonly use economic development incentives such as tax credits and exemptions to try to boost their economies by encouraging businesses to relocate or expand within their borders.
 But such incentives can represent major budget commitments, costing these governments tens of billions of dollars every year.
 Read More